sirprize/queried/readme.md

         }
     }

-    $artistClause = new ArtistClause();
+    $artistCondition = new ArtistCondition();

-    $artistClause
+    $artistCondition
         ->addAlias('release', 'release')
-        ->addArg('artist', 'Rebolledo')
+        ->addValue('artist', 'Rebolledo')
         ->setTokenizer(new Tokenizer())
         ->build()
     ;

-    $clause = $artistClause->getClause(); // returns "release.artist LIKE :token0"
+    $condition = $artistCondition->getClause(); // returns "release.artist LIKE :token0"
-    $params = $artistClause->getParams(); // returns array('token0' => '%Rebolledo%')
+    $params = $artistCondition->getParams(); // returns array('token0' => '%Rebolledo%')

 ### Defining sorting

-Sorting is normally defined by two parameters: what to sort by and in which order.
-This is expressed by one or more field names, each with an order of either ascending or descending (eg `ORDER BY release.title ASC, release.date DESC`).
-The Sorting class maps rule names (eg from user input) to expressions while applying defaults in case of no input or invalid input (given a non-existing rule name) and makes sure that only valid expressions make it into the query.
+Sorting is normally defined by two parameters: what to sort by and in which direction.
+This is expressed by one or more field names, each with an direction of either ascending or descending (eg `ORDER BY release.date DESC, release.title ASC`).
+The Sorting class maps rule names (eg from user input) to columns while applying defaults in case of no input or invalid input (given a non-existing rule name) and makes sure that only valid columns make it into the query.

     use Sirprize\Queried\Sorting\Params;
     use Sirprize\Queried\Sorting\Rules;
     use Sirprize\Queried\Sorting\Sorting;

+    // the rules container
     $rules = new Rules();

+    // add rules
     $title = $rules->newRule()
-        ->addAscExpression('release.title', 'asc')
+        ->addAscColumn('release.title', 'asc')
-        ->addDescExpression('release.title', 'desc')
+        ->addDescColumn('release.title', 'desc')
         ->setDefaultOrder('asc')
     ;

     $date = $rules->newRule()
-        ->addAscExpression('release.date', 'asc')
+        ->addAscColumn('release.date', 'asc')
-        ->addDescExpression('release.date', 'desc')
+        ->addDescColumn('release.date', 'desc')
         ->setDefaultOrder('desc')
     ;